mrWh1te/ngLibrary/README.md

 ## Continuous Integration

 Continuous Integration is setup with [TravisCI](https://travis-ci.com).
 It runs on pushed branches & pull requests.
-[Greenkeeper](https://greenkeeper.io/) runs in the background to test new dependencies automatically.
-[Mergify](https://mergify.io) runs in the background to automatically merge pull-requests labeled *automerge*, or for any of the bots such as Greenkeeper.
+[Github Actions](https://github.com/features/actions) are used to automatically create PR's for updating npm dependencies.
+[Synk](https://snyk.io/) runs in the background to test and fix publicly discovered vulnerabilities.
+[Mergify](https://mergify.io) runs in the background to automatically merge pull-requests labeled *automerge*, or for the bots, Dependabot, Synk, etc.

 ## Continuous Deployment